Traditional Belgian Food in Brussels: 17 Must-Eats!

 From the outside, his place looks rather inconspicuous, but as soon as you step in, you’ll realize you’re in chocolate heaven… probably Belgium’s most famous food.

-Monsieur Gerbaud doesn’t only sell exotic chocolate creations, but he also holds workshops in the atelier right next to the shop.
+Monsieur Gerbaud not only sells exotic chocolate creations but also holds workshops in the atelier right next to the shop.

 We experienced a real voyage via our sense of taste through the complex but fascinating world of chocolate.

-Monsieur Gerbaud’s lays focuses on the importance of knowing the origins of what you eat and challenges your traditional ideas of how chocolate has to be.
+Monsieur Gerbaud’s lays focus on the importance of knowing the origins of what you eat and challenge your traditional ideas of how chocolate has to be.

-Of course the orangette, a Belgian chocolate classic cannot to be omitted.
+Of course, the orangette, a Belgian chocolate classic, cannot be omitted.

 Laurent Gerbaud’s innovative understanding of chocolate can’t be understood without his expat experience in China.